Written by Jon Bradley - 18 Apr 2004

 Photographic notes

-The best place to photograph the freight trains and most interesting passenger stock is at the end of platforms 9 and 10 on the High Level Platforms.
+The best place to photograph the freight trains and most interesting passenger stock is at the end of platforms 9 and 10.
 If you want to photograph some Metro Units (315's) the best place to do this is at the end of Platform 8.

-Stratford can be a noisy environment at times especially with the CTRL work going on most of the day.
+Stratford can be a noisy environment at times.

 London Station Photographs - Stratford